slint-ui/slint/docs/langref.md

 }
 ```

-This will aniate the color property for 100ms when it changes.
+This will animate the color property for 100ms when it changes.

 Animation can be configured with the following parameter:
  * `duration`: the amount of time it takes for the animation to complete
  * `loop_count`: FIXME
  * `easing`: can be `linear`, `ease`, `ease_in`, `ease_out`, `ease_in_out`, `cubic_bezier(a, b, c, d)` as in CSS

-It is also possible to animate sevaral properties with the same animation:
+It is also possible to animate several properties with the same animation:

 ```
 animate x, y { duration: 100ms; }